CBD Use in Pets

 Many people consider their pets to be an invaluable part of the family and are committed to providing them with the upmost care.
 Increased interest in CBD as a novel treatment for a variety of conditions in people has led many to consider its use in treating similar health issues in companion animals.

-As in humans, CBD provides beneficial effects in our pets by acting on the Endocannabinoid system (ECS).
+As in humans, CBD also acts on the Endocannabinoid system (ECS) in companion animals.
 As described previously, the ECS is a specialized biological system that influences numerous physiologic and cognitive processes to maintain homeostasis, or inner balance.
-Conditions where CBD may be particularly useful in pets include supporting joint health, instituting a calm disposition and promoting a healthy cognition.

 Studies on the effects of CBD in companion animals have been limited, with most of the research being performed in laboratory animals.
-However, studies recently performed by two prestigious Veterinary Colleges have revealed CBD’s potential in treating both osteoarthritis and seizures in dogs.
+However, two recent studies have been performed to evaluate CBD's effects in both arthritis and seizure disorders in dogs.

 One study, performed at Cornell University, looked specifically at the safety and clinical efficacy of CBD treatment in osteoarthritic dogs.
 The results were promising and revealed that CBD was not only well tolerated but contributed to increased comfort and activity in the dogs that received CBD.

 In another study, Dr. Stephanie McGrath at Colorado State University assessed the effect of CBD in dogs with epileptic seizures.
 She found a significant reduction in seizure frequency in dogs that were given CBD, suggesting CBD may be beneficial in the treatment of epilepsy.